TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 #### How to create commit with subject and body in message

 Up until now, you are told to commit with `git commit -m <message>`.
 To make a commit with subject and body in message, the simplest way is to type `git commit` without the m flag and message argument.
-Doing so opens a new Visual Code tab if [Visual Code is set as Git editor](https://www.theodinproject.com/lessons/foundations-git-basics#changing-the-git-commit-message-editor).
-You can remove comments and enter your multi-line messages.
-When you close the tab, Git creates your commit with that commit message.
+Doing so will open a new Visual Studio Code tab if you had [set Visual Studio Code as the Git editor](https://www.theodinproject.com/lessons/foundations-git-basics#changing-the-git-commit-message-editor).
+You can remove any comments and enter your multi-line messages.
+When you save and close the tab, your commit will be created.

 ### Knowledge check